ArchipelagoMW/Archipelago/worlds/minecraft/docs/en_Minecraft.md

 Recipes are removed from the crafting book and shuffled into the item pool.
 It can also optionally change which structures appear in each dimension.
 Crafting recipes are re-learned when they are received from other players as item checks, and occasionally when completing your own achievements.
-See below for what recipes are shuffled.
+See below for which recipes are shuffled.

 ## What is considered a location check in minecraft?